CoLRev-Environment/colrev/docs/source/index.rst

       # Build the paper
       colrev paper

+A CoLRev repository is a git repository that follows the CoLRev data standard and is augmented with a content curation model.
-A key feature of CoLRev is its collaboration and content curation model, which makes it easy to use and update curated data while collaborating on a CoLRev project
+The corresponding *colrev pull* and *colrev push* operations make it easy to reuse and update record data from multiple curated repositories while collaborating on a specific project

 .. figure:: ../figures/reuse-vision.svg
    :width: 800
    :align: center
    :alt: Reuse vision

-Reuse of community-curated data is built into each step and can significantly reduce the efforts required.
+Reuse of community-curated data from different sources is built into each step.
+It can substantially reduce required efforts and improve richness, e.g., through annotations of methods, theories, and findings.
-The more records are curated, the more you can focus on the search, prescreen/screen and synthesis.
+The more records are curated, the more you can focus on the search, screen and synthesis.
-Further details are provided in the `manual <guides/manual.html>`_.

 Citing CoLRev
 -----------------